Signed in as:

-This book includes many inspirational stories from Heartstopper® fans.
+This book includes 50 inspirational stories from Heartstopper® fans.
 Their powerful narratives illustrate how telling a hopeful and sweet story for marginalised characters, with an authentic and LGBTQ inclusive cast, can have a deeply meaningful, life-changing effect on people’s lives.

 No. This fandom is all inclusive, and many fans are not part of the LGBTQIA+ community.
 We have received stories from allies and non-LGBTQIA+ individuals who were equally touched by Heartstopper®.